nablarch/nablarch-document/en/examples/10/contents/OnlineAccessLogStatistics.rst

                                   Set a regular expression so that the part where the process name is output is grouped.

-findStatusCodePattern             Regular expression for extracting status code from end log[A7][A8]
+findStatusCodePattern             Regular expression for extracting status code from end log

                                   Set the regular expression so that the part where the status code is output is grouped.